 There are various ways you can share large amounts of data with another party.
 Cloud storage solutions are great if the files you are sending exceed a couple of GB and include file types that can be blocked by Spam filters.
-If you’re sending a bunch of files or large files via one of these cloud solutions or just by email it makes a lot more sense to combine these files into one and compress them to make the file smaller and easier to upload and download.
-Compressing these files can also help if you find there is a restriction on the size of files that can be sent or received by one of the parties email systems.
+If you’re sending a bunch of files or large files via one of these cloud solutions or just by email it makes a lot more sense to compress these files and create Zip folder to make the files smaller and easier to upload and download.
+Compressing these files into a Zip folder can also help if you find there is a restriction on the size of files that can be sent or received by one of the parties email systems.

-The solution is to combine and compress these files into a single, relatively smaller file ready for transport.
+The solution is to combine and compress these files into a single, relatively smaller Zip folder ready for transport.
 This Tech Tip will explain how to do this in Windows 7 and 10.

 How to Create a Compressed (ZIPPED) Folder in Windows